sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

     uranus$ sudo mkdir /var/www/secondhand-beta/

 ### Create a virtual host for the beta server
-Now we copy the secondhand.conf to secondhand-beta.conf and change the Ruby version in the Apache's secondhand-beta.conf virtual host
+Copy the secondhand.conf to secondhand-beta.conf and change the Ruby version in the Apache's secondhand-beta.conf virtual host

     uranus$ cp /etc/apache2/sites-available/scondhand.conf \
     > /etc/apache2/sites-available/secondhand-beta.conf